bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 1. The URL for each special page is simply the page's file name as an HTML file, e.g., `/support.html` (this is just Jekyll's default behaviour)
 2. The URL for each podcast is simply the podcast's slug as a folder, e.g., `/lta`
 3. The URL for each podcast episode is similarly the episode's slug, e.g., `/lta149`
-4. The URL for each contributor page is the contributor slug prefixed with `contributor/`, e.g., `/contributor/allison_sheridan`
+4. The URL for each contributor page is the contributor slug prefixed with `/contributor/`, e.g., `/contributor/allison_sheridan`
 5. The local part of the URL for each redirect is defined by the `permalink` field in the redirect's front matter, e.g., `/patreon` for the redirect to `https://www.patreon.com/ltpod`.

 ### Jekyll Layouts

-For the most part this taxonomy maps directly to the site's layouts:
+For the most part, this taxonomy maps directly to the site's layouts:

 * `default_base.html` — a very generic skeleton reused for the following layouts:
   * `default.html` — the site's default layout, used for the special pages like the [support page](https://www.lets-talk.ie/support.html).